mathwo/mathwo.github.io/_posts/2021-02-02-jekyll-doc-and-my-notes.md

 #### Remove vertical scrollbar for table:

-Add two lines on overflow-x and overflow-y from _article-content.scss line 205:
+Add two lines on overflow-x and overflow-y from _sass\components\_article-content.scss line 205:

 ```css
   table {